ccheever/covid-tracking-graphql/README.md

 Another GraphQL API for the COVID-19 Tracking Data

-To use in the cloud
+### To use in the cloud

 https://covid-tracking-graphql-api.onrender.com/

-To get started developing locally
+### To get started developing locally

+Make sure you have the latest versions of `node` and `yarn` installed.

+[Volta](https://volta.sh/) is a good way to do this if you don't have them already.

+Then, type this into your terminal.

 ```shell
 git clone https://github.com/ccheever/covid-tracking-graphql.git